jsdoc2md/dmd/README.md

     }
 ]
 ```

-this command :
+this command:
 ```
 $ cat examples/input/doclet.json | dmd
 ```

-produces this output:
+produces this markdown output:
 ```
 <a name="fatUse"></a>
 ## fatUse